All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 This is due to its focus on the underlying thought patterns associated with addiction as well as helping the individual to create coping mechanisms and change negatively associated thought patterns.

-Similarly, individuals may be recommended Dialectical Behavioural Therapy.
+Similarly, individuals may be recommended Dialectical Behaviour Therapy.

-This is very similar to CBT and is based on the same fundamentals but is focused on the emotional aspect of addiction, primarily the acceptance and the management of such emotions.
+This is very similar to CBT – they’re both talking therapies and are based on the same fundamentals but are focused on the emotional aspect of addiction, primarily the acceptance and the management of such emotions.

 Further examples of common therapy include brief interventions and motivational interviewing.

-In modern rehabilitation centres, individuals may experience holistic therapies such as equine therapy, music therapy, art therapy, and adventure therapy.
+In modern rehabilitation centres, individuals may experience holistic therapies such as equine therapy, music therapy, drama therapy, art therapy, mindfulness, acupuncture, and adventure therapy.

 This list is not extensive but covers some of the most popular treatments available.